Emotional Habits

 We may never overcome some of our emotional habits.

-In case you don’t believe me on these points, I’ll prove it to you.
-Think of someone in your life that makes you feel irritated, frustrated, antagonized, belittled, or criticized.
+If you don’t believe me, I’ll prove it to you.
+Think of someone who makes you feel irritated, frustrated, antagonized, belittled, or criticized.
 This is the person you avoid in the hallway.
 He or she can be a co-worker, a parent, or a neighbor.

 Now recall how others in your life who are new to this person react to him or her.
 They often don’t feel irritated, frustrated, antagonized, belittled, or criticized.
 But over time, the new people eventually allow the destructive person to affect them the same way he or she affects you.
-This is because those people develop new habits of frustration, anger, and so on, associated with this person.
+These people develop new habits of frustration, anger, and so on associated with this person.

 “Now, hold on,” you say.
 “This guy is a real jerk!”

 I did not say it would always be easy.
-Just because our surroundings are difficult to handle does not mean how we feel isn’t up to us.
+Just because our surroundings are difficult to handle does not mean our feelings aren’t up to us.

 Destructive people are difficult to deal with.
 This is why you should avoid such people whenever you can.